A Dermatologist Shares Tips on How To Prevent Premature Wrinkles

 TIP #3: DON’T LAY OUT IN THE SUN

 As we mentioned before, the sun’s UV rays are notorious for wreaking havoc on your complexion.
-In fact, anytime you get a tan, you prematurely age your skin.
+In fact, all tanning is associated with prematurely aging your skin.
 Instead of sunbathing to achieve a bronzed glow, opt for self-tanners instead.
 These formulas can mimic the appearance of sun-kissed skin, without the damaging side effects that the sun can cause.
 Here, we list some of our favorite self-tanning formulas form the L’Oreal portfolio of brands!

 TIP #4: DON’T (OR QUIT) SMOKING